What Is Encryption and How Does It Work?

 The second encryption example shown has a much higher number of bits, which means there’s an incredible number of potential calculation patterns.

-By transforming data or plaintext into ciphertext, the unwanted eyes of hackers or others would most likely be unable to read the information.
+By transforming data or plaintext into ciphertext, the prying eyes of hackers or other nosy Nellies will be unable to read the information.

 Every single encryption algorithm makes use of a string of bits – widely known as the “key” – to execute the calculations.
 The longer the encryption key (the more bits), the more possible calculation patterns can be created, and the harder it will be to decrypt the ciphertext without a key.